Improved heralded single-photon source with a photon-number-resolving superconducting nanowire detector: Discussion

 \section{Discussion}

-By measuring the idler mode of a spontaneous parametric down-conversion source using a photon-number-resolving nanowire detector, we reduce the $g^2(0)$ of the signal mode or, likewise, increase the probability to generate a photon.
+By measuring the idler mode of a spontaneous parametric down-conversion source using a photon-number-resolving nanowire detector, we reduce the $g^2(0)$ of the signal mode or, on the other hand, increase the probability to generate a photon.
 The results and key performance metrics of our experiment are supported by a detailed analytical model which captures multi-photon effects, imperfections, and multiple spectral modes.
-Using a setup consisting of fiber-coupled and off-the-shelf equipment, we generate photons that can be used in quantum information applications, in particular quantum communications \cite{ch1984quantum,krovi2016practical}.
+Using a setup consisting of fiber-coupled and off-the-shelf devices, we generate photons that can be used in quantum information applications, in particular quantum communications \cite{ch1984quantum,krovi2016practical}.

 To realize an ideal single photon source \cite{eisaman2011invited}, a number of improvements to our experiment must be implemented \cite{christ2012limits}.
-First, the Schmidt number of our SPDC source must be decreased from its current value of $K=20.6$ to $K=1$.
-This can be accomplished with either narrower spectral filtering of the pairs, an increase in the pump pulse bandwidth \cite{rarity1995interference}, the use of cavity-enhanced SPDC \cite{herzog1994frustrated}, or by engineering the phase matching function of the nonlinear crystal \cite{mosley2008heralded}.
+First, the Schmidt number of our SPDC source must be decreased from its current value of $K\approx772$ to $K=1$.
+This can be accomplished by either narrower spectral filtering of the pairs or increasing the pump pulse bandwidth \cite{rarity1995interference}, the use of cavity-enhanced SPDC \cite{herzog1994frustrated}, or by engineering the phase matching function of the nonlinear crystal \cite{mosley2008heralded, xin2022}.
 A near-unity Schmidt number renders the photons suitable for interference with other independently generated photons in a quantum circuit or network.